 One day while visiting a customer we noticed a shelf being stocked with our heaters.
 The employee opened the box, pulled out the product dividers and then, one by one, put the heaters on the shelf.
 On the opposite side an assembler grabbed a few heaters and set them up on the bench for assembly.

 Our solution: We made the packaging a smidgen thicker.
 This small change allows the dividers to stand up with the heaters facing the assembler.
 This eliminated the step of moving individual heaters to and from the shelf.
 The entire packaging is placed on the shelf and the assembler can just pull, pull, pull as heaters are needed.
 At Tutco-Farnam we go the extra mile to create value for our customers.
-That is what we call a Higher Degree of Performance.

 Cost Savings Retrofit